Sony Xperia Z2: Hardware

-The Sony Xperia Z2 features a 5.2 inch BRAVIA IPS LCD Triluminos display with a resolution of 1080 by 1920 pixels (Full HD) with a pixel density of 424 ppi.
+The Sony Xperia Z2 features a 5.2-inch BRAVIA IPS LCD Triluminos display with a resolution of 1080 by 1920 pixels (Full HD) with a pixel density of 424 ppi.
 Additionally, display features such as Live Color LED technology reproduces richer colours and more uniform backlighting as compared to the Sony Xperia Z1.
 It has a large 1/2.3" 20.7 megapixel camera with Sony's in-house G lens with Sony BIONZ for mobile image processor and Exmor RS for mobile image sensor.
 The camera is capable of HDR and 4K video recording.
 It also supports 4K video output via MHL 3.0.
 It also features a front-facing camera of 2.2 megapixels.
-The phone is available in three different colors, black, purple and white.
+The phone is available in three different colors, black, purple, and white.

-The device is equipped with multi-colour LED-backlit stereophonic speakers.
+The device is equipped with multicolour LED-backlit stereophonic speakers.

-On the inside, the Xperia Z2 features a slightly tweaked Snapdragon 800 processor (known as Snapdragon 801) clocked at 2.3 GHz sealed with a high capacity 3200mAh battery, 3GB of RAM with 16GB (11.57GB user accessible, as shown on the device) internal storage and has microSD, microSDHC, and microSDXC support up to 128GB (note that SD card can be used for app storage under android Lollipop v5.0.2 and later).
-The Xperia Z2 is lighter and also thinner than its predecessor weighing at 163g and measuring 146.8mm by 73.3mm by 8.2mm.
+On the inside, the Xperia Z2 features a slightly tweaked Snapdragon 800 processor (known as Snapdragon 801) clocked at 2.3 GHz sealed with a high capacity 3200 mAh battery, 3 GB of RAM with 16 GB (11.57 GB user accessible, as shown on the device) internal storage and has microSD, microSDHC, and microSDXC support up to 128 GB (note that SD card can be used for app storage under android Lollipop v5.0.2 and later).
+The Xperia Z2 is lighter and also thinner than its predecessor, weighing at 163 g and measuring 146.8 × 73.3 × 8.2 mm.
 For connectivity, the phone supports NFC, Bluetooth 4.0, DLNA and FM radio.
 It also supports –DUALSHOCK 4.
 The ability to connect an external USB device is a feature otherwise known as USB OTG which the Xperia Z2 also supports.
 Digital noise cancellation technology is also built into the phone which works by using the headsets included with the phone.